-SIGNATURE TITLE DATE

-/s/ Grant H. Beard President and Director (Principal Executive Officer) November 22, 2002

-Grant H. Beard (Trinoipal Excountry officer)

-/s/ Todd R. Peters Vice President and Director (Principal Financial Officer and November 22, 2002

-Todd R. Peters Principal Accounting Officer)
+SIGNATURE TITLE DATE /s/ Grant H. Beard Grant H. Beard President and Director (Principal Executive Officer) January 27, 2003 /s/ Todd R. Peters Todd R. Peters Vice President and Director (Principal Financial Officer and Principal Accounting Officer) January 27, 2003

-Pursuant to the requirements of the Securities Act of 1933, the Registrant has duly caused this Registration Statement to be signed on its behalf by the undersigned, thereunto duly authorized in the City of New York, State of New York, on the 22nd day of November, 2002.
+Pursuant to the requirements of the Securities Act of 1933, the Registrant has duly caused this Registration Statement to be signed on its behalf by the undersigned, thereunto duly authorized in the City of Bloomfield Hills, State of Michigan, on the 27th day of January, 2003.